1081-Bioinformatics/finalproject-group3_108/README.md

 	- Computes the AUC/CI for ROC curves

 ### results
+- You can find figures of results in results/figure.
 #### Which part of the paper do you reproduce?
 1. We reproduced several models (LDA, Logistic Regression, SVM, RandomForest, ElasticNet) in scikit-learn.
 1. We also reproduced the NN model using Keras.